-Thanks to its huge toner yields, the per-page printing costs are relatively low.
+The per-page printing costs are relatively low thanks to its huge toner yields.
 Monochrome pages cost around $0.01, while printing in color costs upward of $0.07.
-While there are more cost-effective printers out there, this is very cheap for such a high-volume.
-The printer itself will set you back by $754.
+While there are more cost-effective printers out there, this is very cheap for such a high volume.
+The printer itself will set you back by $649.

-The Lexmark MC2535adwe is among the best color all-in-one laser printer options to be found on the market.
+The Lexmark MC2535adwe is among the best color all-in-one laser printers on the market.
 Its speed and quality of print make it ideal for use in both home and office environments.
 However, it does lack connectivity, and the running costs stack up quickly.

-Printing speed, tray capacity, duty cycles, and per-page costs are the essential aspects of a good office printer.
-The Lexmark MC2535adwe is definitely quick, rocking a sweet 35 ppm for one-sided documents and dropping to about half that speed for double-sided prints.
-What makes this possibly the best color laser all in one printer is the incredible scanning speed of 50 ppm.
+Printing speed, tray capacity, duty cycles, and per-page costs are the essential aspects of an office printer.
+The Lexmark MC2535adwe is definitely quick, rocking a sweet 35 ppm for one-sided documents and dropping to about half that speed for duplex printing.
+What makes this possibly the best color laser all-in-one printer is the incredible scanning speed of 50 ppm.

 The default tray capacity is 250 sheets of paper, but that can be expanded to 1,500 with additional drawers.
 The maximum duty cycle is 85,000, while the recommended monthly amounts are between 1,500 and 8,500 - well above the competition.

-The other major drawback of this printer is how expensive it is to use: Monochrome printing will cost you around $0.02 per page, while color pages are nearly $0.12 a pop.
-The printer itself is currently priced at $599 on Amazon – pretty standard for an AIO printer.
+The other major drawback of this printer is its cost: Monochrome printing will cost you around $0.02 per page, while color pages are nearly $0.12 a pop.
+The printer is priced at $599 - pretty standard for an AIO printer.

 If you’re looking for an ultra-fast versatile color printer for your office, the Lexmark MC2535adwe could be the best all-in-one printer for you.
-Just be prepared to shell out a bit more for toner over time.visit shop
+Just be prepared to shell out a bit more for toner cartridges over time.

 We’ve already covered one Brother printer in this article, but with the MFC-L8900CDW, Brother Industries has introduced another best color multifunction laser printer contender.
-The Japanese company is more than capable of producing great AOI machines with decent printing speeds, low maintenance costs, and a sizeable Automatic Document Feeder capacity.
+The Japanese company is more than capable of producing great AOI machines with fast print speeds, low maintenance costs, and a sizeable Automatic Document Feeder capacity.

 The standard paper tray capacity is 250 sheets, while the Automatic Document Feeder can host 70 sheets.
 This capacity is greatly expandable and can hold up to 1,300 sheets.
 The multipurpose tray can house 50 sheets.